 The department offers students direct use of modern laboratory/clinical equipment in real-world or simulated settings and provides the highest level virtual laboratory experiences.
 Practical, hands-on competencies, critical reasoning skills, and, where pertinent, team-based problem solving, is 'de rigueur.'
 If a student expresses an interest outside of a discipline's normal scope, independent study options may also be developed.

 In some programs there are physical ability requirements based on individualized assessment rooted in current medical evidence or the best objective evidence.
 See each program for specific physical requirements.
 If a student's physical ability compromises or threatens his/her success in a program, or the health and safety of others, he/she may be denied enrollment or continuation in the program.

 The Physical and Life Sciences department is located in the newly renovated Physical and Health Sciences Building.
-Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences and the forensics science technology programs.
-The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and up-to-date application software for teaching and learning as well as for independent study and research.
-The health information technology and coding and reimbursement specialist curricula are located online.
+Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological sciences, environmental technology and the forensics science technology programs.
+The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and the latest application software for teaching and learning as well as for independent study and research.
+The health information technology and coding and reimbursement specialist curricula are located completely online.